evernost/fuzzyCalculator/README.md

 ## What is the development status?
 So far, it has been tested **successfully** on various expressions with scalars (see unit tests in ``src/qParser.py```).

-Remaining:
+Remaining tasks:
-- wrap all the complexity in a 'Calculator' object with high-level functions that are more user friendly
+- [ ] Wrap the complexity in a 'Calculator' object (high-level and user-friendly functions)
-- handle the variables (detect them, link them with the user variable declarations)
+- [ ] Add a proper variable detection (parser) and declaration (user)
-- run the Monte-Carlo simulations
+- [ ] Add the Monte-Carlo simulator
-- add plots
+- [ ] Plot the simulation results